Offshoring vs Outsourcing Benefits

-Companies that are looking to become more efficient have a number of different potential methods of making this happen.
+Companies looking to become more cost efficient have a number of different potential methods of making this happen.
 Production in the United States can be very expensive.
 Because of potential wage increases, real estate value problems, and other associated costs, companies that do business in the US can often find themselves in the unenviable position of having to raise prices in order to account for rises in production costs.
-With this in mind, many companies are choosing to benefit from offshoring or outsourcing their production.
-Mexico has become a common destination for offshoring companies in bordering states such as California, Arizona, New Mexico and Texas.
-With its close to proximity low risk and costs, it makes sense that companies would want to take advantage.
-So what are these options and which one makes the most sense?
-Here is an overview of offshoring vs outsourcing.
+With this in mind, many companies are seeking competitive advantages such as moving to offshoring or outsourcing their production, non-core activities, and customer service call centers to Mexico.
+Mexico has become a common outsourcing and offshoring destination for companies in bordering states such as California, Arizona, New Mexico and Texas (also known as nearshore outsourcing).
+With its close to proximity, low risk and costs, one can easily see how economies of scale transfers into competitive advantages.
+Learn more about your options regarding our services in Mexico to see whether offshoring or outsourcing makes the most sense for your company.

 What is offshoring?

-Offshoring is a term that refers to a shift in production operations from a company’s domestic home to a different country.
+Offshoring is a term that refers to a shift in production operations from a company’s domestic home to a foreign country.
 For example, a company operating in the United States might shift all or some of its production facilities to a different country.
-It could build new factories in Mexico, for instance, to handle a part of its production process.
-While this is the most common way to offshore, it is not the only way.
-A company can also “offshore” by shifting its production capabilities to another company in a different country to reduce labor costs.
+It could build new factories in Mexico, for instance, to handle a part of its production processes, human resource processes, or non-core activities.
+While these are some of the most common offshore services, it is not the only way.
+A company can also “offshore” by shifting its production capabilities to another company in a foreign country to reduce labor costs.
 This would be an exactly of both offshoring and outsourcing.
 The important thing to note about offshoring is that it requires a company to move its production from its domestic home to some international location.